facebook/sapling/README.md

     :::bash
     mysql -uroot -D hgsql < ./schema.sql

+MySQL is recommended.
+Other implementations like MariaDB may have compatibility issues.

 **Client**

 Clients do not need hgsql installed, nor any special configuration to talk to hgsql based Mercurial servers.